-A much-loved toy pig with a missing tail connects the United States to Australia in the aftermath of war.
+A much-loved toy pig with a missing tail connects the United States to Australia in the aftermath of the Second World War.

 The pig belonged to Erin Craig, the daughter of Australian war bride Iris Adams and US Army Master Sergeant Jim Craig.
 Erin received the pig as a prize on board a ship as she and her mother sailed to meet her father in the US in 1946.

-She treasured the pig for 60 years, donating it to the National Museum in 2007.
+She treasured the pig for 60 years and donated it to the National Museum in 2007.

 Between 1942 and 1946 almost one million US service men and women were stationed in or visited Australia.
 The social impact of the temporary migration in places including Melbourne, Sydney and regional Queensland was massive.

 As war raged in the Pacific, US troops were initially seen as saviours and the Australian public was encouraged to open their hearts to them.
 Personal and romantic relationships flourished and more than 12,000 Australian women married American GIs.
 About 10,000 left Australia for America.

 The impact of American servicemen on Australia during the Second World War is often framed as a 'friendly invasion'.

 Iris Adams and Jim Craig met at dance in Sydney in December 1942.
 They were married on 23 March 1943 and Erin was born on 10 May 1945 in Sydney.